pingidentity/pingdirectory-go-client/docs/HostSystemMonitorProviderResponse.md

 ### NewHostSystemMonitorProviderResponse

-`func NewHostSystemMonitorProviderResponse(schemas []EnumhostSystemMonitorProviderSchemaUrn, enabled bool, systemUtilizationMonitorLogDirectory string, ) *HostSystemMonitorProviderResponse`
+`func NewHostSystemMonitorProviderResponse(schemas []EnumhostSystemMonitorProviderSchemaUrn, id string, enabled bool, systemUtilizationMonitorLogDirectory string, ) *HostSystemMonitorProviderResponse`

 NewHostSystemMonitorProviderResponse instantiates a new HostSystemMonitorProviderResponse object This constructor will assign default values to properties that have it defined,